 Generally, amorphous and semi-crystalline polymers have distinct characteristics:

 |Amorphous Polymers||Semi-crystalline Polymers|

 |Bonds well using adhesives||Difficult to bond with adhesives|

 |Poor fatigue resistance||Good fatigue resistance|

 |Used mainly in structural applications||Used in bearing, wear & structural applications|

 PEEK is a semi-crystalline polymer and therefore it is used widely in bearing and wear applications and in applications requiring chemical and fatigue resistance.
 My colleague, Geoff Small, talks about why semi-crystalline polymers are more chemically-resistant in one of his blog posts.

 In medical for example, PEEK-OPTIMA™ Ultra-Reinforced, a carbon fibre-reinforced PEEK (CFR-PEEK) has attracted interest.
-The material can offer the strength of metal in a composite polymer, suitable for trauma plates and nails, whilst remaining lightweight.
+The material can offer the strength of metal in a composite polymer, suitable for trauma plates and nails, while remaining lightweight.
 With its favourable modulus of elasticity, it seems to provide the potential for enhanced stress absorption and load-bearing by allowing the design of a less stiff construct, which may support the healing process.
 It has also been shown to have a 50 times greater fatigue life than equivalent metal plates.*

 Metal-free distal femur fracture fixation plate made with PEEK-OPTIMA Ultra-Reinforced polymer, a carbon fiber composite from Invibio; The trauma plate shown is not available for distribution or implantation - © Invibio